samyachour/Corelogic_Challenge/README.md

 To interpret all these polygons I used [shapely](http://toblerity.org/shapely/).
 We can map the houses and their lots in stateplane coordinates:
 ![Houses and Lots](images/houses&Lots.png)
-The red polygon is red because that's an indication that it's not valid - ie it's got some weird hole or corner that screws it up.
+The red polygon is red because that's an indication that it's not valid - i.e. it's got some weird hole or corner that screws it up.
 Still workable though.

 #### *3. Zillow API*
 The [Zillow API](http://www.zillow.com/howto/api/APIOverview.htm) takes in an address and gives back a bunch of information about the property.
 This helped me supplement the data given to us by Corelogic because I can learn about the existing and missing houses' information.
 I used the python Zillow API wrapper [pyzillow](https://pypi.python.org/pypi/pyzillow/0.5.5) to grab the data.